Healthiest Employers of Texas

 “What excites and motivates me to come to work every day is seeing the positive impacts we are having on employees’ lives and well-being,” said Kim Isgar, Director of Benefits at Akin Gump.
 “Employees seek support in many well-being areas and I’m proud that our firm offers so many resources and tools that can help them and their families.
 It’s fulfilling to see engagement with our desk stretching sessions, mental health webinars, meditation sessions, fitness benefits, financial well-being resources, and so much more.
 We continue to stay true to our benefits programs’ guiding principles to meet people where they are and approach well-being from a holistic and inclusive perspective.”

-3rd Jackson Walker – Dallas – 731 Employees
+3rd Jackson Walker LLP – Dallas, Austin, Houston, and San Antonio – 731 Employees

 The new additions to the mental wellness realm of the program are a great start in order for the company to destigmatize mental health and provide adequate options for employees to grow, develop, and learn within the space.